princefishthrower/react-use-please-stay/README.md

 });
 ```

-Optionally add in one or more favicon URIs to loop through each time the title changes (default is `[]`):
+Optional - add in one or more favicon URIs to loop through each time the title changes (default is `[]`):

 ```tsx
 usePleaseStay({